 It may sound overzealous to start thinking (and talking) about retirement now – especially if you’re in the early stages of your career — but the truth is that it’s never too soon to start.
 Why?
 Because the sooner you start, the more years you have ahead of you to prepare, and the more manageable those contribution chunks need to be.

-As you will see, the future tends to sneak up faster than we expect.
+The future tends to sneak up faster than we expect.

 So how much should you be squirrelling away each paycheck?
 While there is some difference of opinion, and there is no one-size-fits-all approach, the general rule of thumb is that putting some money aside is always better than none.